ropnop/blog.ropnop.com/content/post/2020/tokenstorage.md

 ---
-title: "How to Store Session Tokens in a Browser (both good and bad)"
+title: "How to Store Session Tokens in a Browser (and the impacts of each)"
 author: "ropnop"
 draft: false
 date: 2020-10-03